jeffreylanters/unity-tweens/README.md

 #### TweenAudioSourcePitch `version 1.0.11`

-Instantiates a Tween animating the AudioSourcePitch.
+Instantiates a Tween easing the pitch of an AudioSource.

 ```cs
 <GameObject, Component>.TweenAudioSourcePitch (float to, float duration);